 Precipitation: The local area had heavy rains for two days before the project started.
-The month of November has well above average rainfall for the month (Figure 4-14), with greater
+The month of November had well above average rainfall (Figure 4-14), with greater than 150% above average rainfall for the area during the month.
+Only passing showers were noted during the two days of maintenance efforts.

-Figure 4-14 Regional precipitation from rain gauges on Maui for November 2015
+Figure 4-14 Regional precipitation from rain gauges on Maui for November 2015 (Maintenance #1).